iiasa/CWatM/Tools/documentation/setup.rst

 In the settings file the option: **load_initial** has to be set on **True** And define the name of the netcdf4 file in **initLoad**

 .. note:: Use the initial values of the previous day here.
-E.g. if you run the model from 01/01/2006 use the inital condition from 31/12/2005
+E.g. if you run the model from 01/01/2006 use the initial condition from 31/12/2005

 .. literalinclude:: _static/settings1.ini
     :linenos: